edwardspeyer/heat-ledger/README.md

 and the UI itself is rendered with [pygame](https://www.pygame.org/) and [SDL](https://www.libsdl.org/).
 It works in (at least!)
 OS X and Linux, via the console framebuffer.
+Finally, ensure that you have the *Eurostile* font installed on your system in order to optimize the sci-fi look of `plot-heat-ledger`'s output!

 Some example cooking sessions can be found in `examples/` which can be replayed by `plot-heat-ledger`: